awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.RemoveTable.md

 # Removing a Table<a name="SQLtoNoSQL.RemoveTable"></a>

 In SQL, you use the `DROP TABLE` statement to remove a table\.
-In DynamoDB, you use the `DeleteTable` operation\.
+In Amazon DynamoDB, you use the `DeleteTable` operation\.

 ## SQL<a name="SQLtoNoSQL.RemoveTable.SQL"></a>

-When you no longer need a table and want to discard it permanently, you use the `DROP TABLE` statement in SQL:
+When you no longer need a table and want to discard it permanently, you use the `DROP TABLE` statement in SQL.

 ```
 DROP TABLE Music;